bitol-io/tsc/rfcs/0007-data-quality.md

 ## Motivation

+* Support for multiple rules engine/data quality providers (support for some edge cases).
 * The current (v2.x) implementation of data quality rules is too close to the PayPal tooling.

 ## Design and examples